Medicare does cover the shingles vaccine at 100%. Shingles vaccination is exempt from the Medicare plan’s deductible.

 Who Should Get a Shingles Vaccine?

-The Centers for disease control and prevention (CDC) recommends that all adults 50-years of age and older receive two doses of Shingrix.
-The doses should be administered between two and six months apart.
+The Centers for disease control and prevention (CDC) recommends that all adults 50-years of age and older get the shingles vaccine by receiving two doses of Shingrix.
+The two doses of shingles vaccine should be administered between two and six months apart.

 The shingles vaccine should be available at your doctor’s office and most pharmacies.
 It is highly recommended that you make certain you use an in network pharmacy.
-Check with your Medicare Part D plan to be certain of your drug plan’s network.
+Check with your Medicare Part D plan or Medicare Advantage plan to be certain of your drug plan’s network.

 The shingles vaccines come in two doses.
 If you have a severe allergic reaction to the first dose, it is not recommended you take the second dose.